Queenstown, South Africa: Layout

+The abstract sculpture erected in The Hexagon in the centre of Queenstown for the 150th anniversary.

 The layout of the town reflects its original objective as a defensive stronghold for the frontier area and has a most unusual design.
-There is a central hexagonal area where canon or rifle fire could be directed down six thoroughfares radiating from the centre.
-The canon sites have now been replaced with gardens and a central fountain.
+There is a central hexagonal area where cannon or rifle fire could be directed down six thoroughfares radiating from the centre.
+The cannon sites have now been replaced with gardens and a central fountain.
 An abstract sculpture replaced the fountain as part of the town's 150th anniversary.
-The hexagon still exists, with the outer road surrounding it named Robinson Road, which encircles it.
-Surrounding the Hexagon to the east and west lies more commercial and administrative facilities.
+The Hexagon still exists, with the outer road surrounding it named Robinson Road, which encircles it.
+Surrounding The Hexagon to the east and west lie more commercial and administrative facilities.

-Currently, formerly 'white suburbs' (Sandringham, Kingsway, Windsor, Bergsig, Blue rise, Balmoral, Madeira Park and a new suburb of Komani Park) surround the hexagon to the north, east and west, however, one of the city's great townships (and squatter camps) lies to the south.
+Currently, formerly 'white suburbs' (Sandringham, Kingsway, Windsor, Bergsig, Blue Rise, Balmoral, Madeira Park and a new suburb of Komani Park) surround the hexagon to the north, east and west, however, one of the city's great townships (and squatter camps) lies to the south.
 It is a collection of black and coloured townships named Mlungisi, Aloevale, a new township, Victoria Park has been built to the south-east of the city.
 East of the town lies the much larger Ezibeleni township, which although roughly the same surface area as the main town, has by far a larger population.